ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    configuration device tree, instead of static structure in the code base.
    This is currently an experimental feature.

+-  ``COT_DESC_IN_DTB``: This flag determines whether to create COT descriptors at runtime using fconf.
+If this flag is enabled, COT descriptors are statically captured in tb_fw_config file in the form of device tree nodes and properties.
+Currently, COT descriptors used by BL2 are moved to the device tree and COT descriptors used by BL1 are retained in the code base statically.
+This is currently an experimental feature.

 -  ``SDEI_IN_FCONF``: This flag determines whether to configure SDEI setup in runtime using firmware configuration framework.
 The platform specific SDEI shared and private events configuration is retrieved from device tree rather